Texture Settings

 Scaling variants --variant <scale>:<name>[:<filter>[:allowfraction][:<width>:<height>]]

-This feature allows you to create and save multiple variants (or scaling factors) of the sprite sheet during publish without resizing all sprites in your graphics software by hand.
+This feature allows you to create and save differently scaled variants of the sprite sheet during publish without resizing all sprites in your graphics software by hand.
 Press the cog wheel button to open the Scaling variants dialog box.

-To only build one scaling variants select No scaling variants and click Apply .
+To only build one scaling variant, select No scaling variants and click Apply.

 Presets